-Rod Stewart reaches plea deal for Florida altercation
+Rod Stewart lawyer: Plea deal in works in hotel altercation

 WEST PALM BEACH, Fla.
-(AP) — Rock icon Rod Stewart and his son have reached a plea deal to settle misdemeanor battery charges stemming from an altercation with a security guard at a posh Florida hotel.
+(AP) — Rod Stewart and his son have worked out details for a plea deal to settle misdemeanor battery charges stemming from an altercation with a security guard at a posh Florida hotel, a lawyer for the rock icon says.

-Prosecutors and defense attorneys announced Friday that Stewart and his son, Sean Stewart, would not be going to trial for the altercation at The Breakers Hotel in Palm Beach on New Year’s Day 2020, the South Florida SunSentinel r eported.
-Terms were not released.
+Defense attorneys said Friday that Stewart and his son, Sean Stewart, would not be going to trial for the altercation at The Breakers Hotel in Palm Beach on New Year’s Day 2020, the South Florida SunSentinel r eported.
+Stewart’s lawyers didn’t elaborate on the details.

+The Stewarts’ lawyer, Guy Fronstin of Boca Raton, has been negotiating a plea deal with Assistant State Attorney Zachary O’Neill, according to the SunSentinel.

+“It sounds like everything’s been worked out,” said attorney Alexandra Antonacci, speaking on behalf of Fronstin, the newspaper reported.
+She said paperwork still has to be completed in the case.

 Stewart, 76 and a member of the Rock and Roll Hall of Fame, is best known for such hits as “Maggie May” and “Tonight’s the Night.”
 The London-born singer was knighted by Queen Elizabeth II in 2016.

-Note: This story was first published on Jan.
-29, 2021.
-It was updated on Jan.
-30, 2021, to correct that prosecutors and defense lawyers have not announced a plea deal.
-While defense lawyers say details for a plea detail have been worked out, prosecutors have made no announcement though they confirm plea deal negotiations are ongoing.